KannonZenetism/zenetism-field-physics/zenetism/glossary/tripartite-infinity.md

 ### Φ₁ — Latent Infinity (Λ)

 **Definition:** Unexpressed infinity; dispersion held in potential.
-All that could be manifested or formed; pure potential folded within ⚫ Aion.
+All that could be manifested or expressed; pure potential folded within ⚫ Aion.
 Zero's interior resonance.

-Latent Infinity is the pre-motive state of Khaonic infinity — not generic Aionic potential, but specifically the dispersive capacity of Khaon prior to activation.
-It is infinity before it moves.
+Latent Infinity is the pre-motive state — infinite potential before it moves.
+At L₀, where Aion and Khaon converge (Kaion), centropic and entropic potential are not yet differentiated.
+Latent Infinity is simply unexpressed potential: all that could be manifested, prior to the activation that produces Motive Infinity.

 ---